 Legs feeling a little sore after a day on the mountain?
 Never fear.
 Head to the huge spa complex of Caldea and ease those aching muscles.
 One of the largest spa centres in southern Europe, Caldea is found in Escaldes-Engordany and has lots of treatments.
 You can soak in indoor and outdoor jacuzzis, saunas and UVA cabins or book a massage.Shopping

-One of the best things about a holiday to Andorra is that you can take advantage of the lack of taxes.
+One of the best things about Andorra ski holidays is that you can take advantage of the lack of taxes.
 You’ll find goods available at much cheaper prices than you would in other parts of Europe.
 Take advantage of the great deals to stock up on top-notch local products such as wine and cheese.

-You’ll have no trouble refuelling on your skiing holiday to Andorra by tucking into the scrumptious local grub.
+You’ll have no trouble refuelling when skiing in Andorra thanks to the the scrumptious local grub on offer.
 Despite being so close to France, there’s more of a Spanish theme to the food here.
 Expect plenty of fresh seafood from the Catalan coast.
 Those holidaymakers with a sweet tooth have come to the right place in Andorra too.
 The favourite desert is crema catalana - a baked cream custard topped with caramel.Restaurants in Andorra

 Picture crystal-clear waters, snow-capped mountains and green valleys lying down below.
 There are few better backdrops for tucking into your dinner.
 Restaurants in Andorra tend to specialise in the food of the Pyrenees, yet the eating scene here is not simply limited to the local grub.
 You’ll find menus from across the world, including Asian and Italian eateries.

 Whether you’re looking for a family skiing holiday or some night-time fun with your mates, Andorra is a great destination.
 There’s top-notch slopes here for both skiers and snowboarders, while the après ski scene is among the liveliest that you’ll encounter anywhere in Europe.